Harajuku Architecture: 10 photos of great buildings

 With its striking silhouette, this shopping and office complex stands out in Aoyama.
 Apparently, from the rooftop, you can see Mount Fuji.
 I need to check that out!

-Where can you see this Harajuku architecture?
+Where to see this Harajuku architecture?

 Here is a Google map with all the locations: